pschatzmann/arduino-audio-tools/README.md

 - [streams-memory_raw-i2s](examples/streams-memory_raw-i2s_external_dac) - Play music form Flash Memory via I2S to External DAC
 - [streams-url_raw-serial](/examples/streams-url_raw-serial) Displaying a music file from the internet on the Serial Plotter
 - [streams-url_raw-I2S_external_dac.ino](/examples/streams-url_raw-I2S_external_dac.ino) Streaming a File from the Internet to on external DAC via I2S
+- [streams-mozzi-a2dp](/examples/streams-mozzi-a2dp) Use Mozzi to generate Sound to be sent to a Bluetooth Speaker

 ... these are just a few examples, but you can combine any Input Stream with any Output Stream as you like...